Gibson417/Bitloop/README.md

-# BitLoops
+# Bloops
 *A modern, intuitive chiptune loop composer for the browser.*

-BitLoops is designed to feel effortless, musical, and inspiring.
+Bloops is designed to feel effortless, musical, and inspiring.
-Instead of rows of piano-roll rectangles, BitLoops uses a **dot-grid melody interface** that feels playful and fluid — almost like sketching with sound.
+Instead of rows of piano-roll rectangles, Bloops uses a **dot-grid melody interface** that feels playful and fluid — almost like sketching with sound.

 This is a tool for capturing ideas quickly, looping them, refining them, and *staying in the creative headspace* rather than wrestling with technical machinery.